SemahBA/old_blog/content/post/SecurinetsMINICTF/index.md

 Starting by downloading the challenge file.
 The first challenge asking for username,password and profile `` vol.py -f memdump.raw --imageinfo`` to get the image info.

-for the user and password , you can mimikatz plugin or hashdump and crack the hash using crackstation
+for the user and password , you can use mimikatz plugin or hashdump and crack the hash using crackstation

 **flag :Securinets{Semah_P@ssword123_Win7SP1x64}**